naduni99x/hacktitude_2023.github.io/README.md

 * to populate initial data
   * `npm run seed`

-If you do change `db/seed/**` files, the data base schema changes with `migrations` and it may cause to break your test cases and the application.
+If you do change `db/seeds/**` files, the data base schema changes with `migrations` and it may cause to break your test cases and the application.
-Therefore, ensure not to chnage or modify any files within the `db` and `tests` directories.
+Therefore, ensure not to change or modify any files within the `db` and `tests` directories.

 ### Building and running the application